Vict0rin0x/Vauban.Deauth/README.md

-# Vauban.Deauth - Deathenticate everything, everyone and everywhere.
+# Vauban.Deauth - Deauthenticate everything, everyone and everywhere.

 Vauban.deauth is a part of Vauban, my cybersecurity project.
 Vauban is using scapy to generate cyber-attacks to test routers and equipments.